 You may have been recommended to use WordPress for your next website but not really sure why?
 This article will explain why WordPress has become the worlds leading content management system.

 First of all, a content management system (CMS) any software which enables creation, editing, organisations and publishing of content; this often refers to website content.
-To back this statement, Kinsta shows WordPress powers 34% of all websites globally and has 60% market share of CMS globally, the next closest is Joomla with 2.9% websites and 5.2% market share.
+To back this statement, Kinsta shows WordPress powers 42.4% of all websites globally and has 60% market share of CMS globally, the next closest is Joomla with 2.9% websites and 5.2% market share.
 As you can see, WordPress has an incredible volume of users.
 Check the WordPress market share here:

 Here’s what I think has made WordPress the global number